pyvivid/K8S-References/kubectl_apply_vs_replace_create.md

 You can then edit and save the changes you made back the Kubernetes API, which takes care of effecting the changes in the edit.
 ***When using the kubectl edit command the changes effected using the edit, is not stored permanently into the configuration file and hence we lose track of the changes effected at each stage.
+To mitigate this, when using the Kubectl edit, use the kubetl replace command to effect the changes, so that the configuration changes are captured into the live definition file.